Electronics Recycling: Keep Toxins Out & Salmon Safe image

 You’re Keeping Alaska Waters Clean—One Device at a Time.
 Thank you!

 We ask for a $15 (per item) donation for computer monitors, LCD TVs, and CRT TVs to help us offset the cost of recycling.
-But if you cannot afford this small fee don't worry!
+But if you cannot afford this small fee, don't worry!
 We would rather take the monitor and pay for it ourselves so it doesn't end up at a landfill polluting our environment.

-For companies, non-profits and government organizations we ask for donations depending on the load size, please reach out in advance to schedule a drop off time.
+For companies, non-profits, and government organizations, we ask for donations depending on the load size.
+Please reach out in advance to schedule a drop-off time.

-For 20 years, Cook Inletkeeper and its partners have hosted electronics recycling (e-cycling) events around the Kenai Peninsula.
+For 21 years, Cook Inletkeeper and its partners have hosted electronics recycling (e-cycling) events around the Kenai Peninsula.
 As this year’s events fast approach, it’s important to understand the many advantages of recycling electronic waste.

-Electronic waste includes products that have become unwanted, non-working or obsolete.
-Electronic waste often contains toxic substances such as lead, mercury, cadmium, chromium and other heavy metals hazardous to the environment and humans.
-If these metals are not recycled or properly processed (e.g. dumped at local landfill), toxic chemicals can pollute water supplies and endanger local communities, livestock and wildlife that live nearby.
+Electronic waste includes products that have become unwanted, non-working, or obsolete.
+Electronic waste often contains toxic substances such as lead, mercury, cadmium, chromium, and other heavy metals, hazardous to the environment and humans.
+If these metals are not recycled or properly processed (e.g. dumped at local landfill), toxic chemicals can pollute water supplies and endanger local communities, livestock, and wildlife that live nearby.

 E-cycling prevents toxic substances from entering the environment and keeps our communities safe.
 Additionally, recycling electronics supplies a growing market for recycling firms and green jobs.
 Essentially, e-cycling is one of the many small things we can do to make our communities, economy, and environment more sustainable.

-The Homer event will occur on Saturday, May 3rd at Spenard Builders Supply.
-The Soldotna event will also take place on Saturday, May 3rd at the Central Peninsula Landfill.
-The electronic event in Seward will take place on May 10th at the Seward Transfer Site.
+The Homer event will occur on Saturday, May 2nd, at Spenard Builders Supply.
+The Soldotna event will also take place on Saturday, May 2nd, at the Central Peninsula Landfill.
+The electronic event in Seward will take place on May 9th at the Seward Transfer Site.